Pearson-Higher-Ed/alerts/README.md

 #### Translations

-For text inherent to the component, add translations to JSON files for each locale to /translations.
+For text inherent to the component (e.g. button text or input placeholder), add JSON translations for each supported locale to the translations folder.
 Ensure the component's configuration accepts a locale parameter.

 #### Publish to Pearson Public Registry

 There is no need to manually tag your project.
-The release script will handle that and CI publishing to npm for you.
+The release script will handle that and CI's publishing to npm for you.

 When ready for publishing, execute from your master branch: